goschtl/zope/zc.testbrowser/trunk/src/zc/testbrowser/README.txt

 Obtaining a Control
 ~~~~~~~~~~~~~~~~~~~

-You look up browser controls with the 'getControl' method.
+You look up browser controls with the `getControl` method.
 The default first
-argument is 'label', and looks up the form on the basis of any associated
+argument is `label`, and looks up the form on the basis of any associated
 label.

     >>> control = browser.getControl('Text Control')